clartaq/cwiki/README.md

  When running for the very first time, there will be a pause of several seconds as the database containing the initial wiki content is created.
 The program will start a local web server and start up your default web browser to display the initial content of the wiki.

+## Running Tests ##

+### Prerequisites ###

+Just as with running the program, Java 8 or later is required.

+Running the tests for ClojureScript requires a little more setup.
+You must install [SlimerJS](https://slimerjs.org) and a compatible version of [Firefox](https://www.mozilla.org/en-US/firefox/).
+At the time this is written, I am using SlimerJS version 1.0.0 with Firefox version 59.0b9.
+This is the last version of Firefox supported by SlimerJS.
+I don't use it for browsing, just testing.

+### From a Terminal ###

+To run the tests on the Clojure code:

+`lein test`

+To run the tests on the ClojureScript code:

+`lein test-cljs`

+Note that the ClojureScript testing framework will remain active and repeat the tests whenever a change in the source files is detected.
+You can end it by typing `Ctrl-C`.

 ## License ##

 This software is licensed under the BSD Simplified 2-Clause License.
 See the [LICENSE.txt](https://bitbucket.org/David_Clark/cwiki/src/default/LICENSE.txt) file.